hackmud-brain/hackmud-brain.github.io/README.md

 1. All articles should be written in third person with no referential nouns (e.g. you, your).
 An exception to this is for Tutorials, FAQs, and Writeups.
    - Bad Example: `ez_21 is one of the first upgrades you could find.`
    - Good Example: `ez_21 is a tier 1 lock.
 It is commonly found in t1 NPCs.`
-1. Tutorial info should only be included in dedicated Tutorials, FAQs, and Writeups.
-1. Articles should only contain information pertaining to content currently implemented in hackmud.
-Historic or planned content should not be added.
-   - Bad Example: `Previously, in sys.access_log, there would be NPCs that connect to users.
-These were called Account NPCs.`
 1. When including example code or scripts, they should be added in the markdown inside of a code block with the proper syntax highlighting.

 ```JS